27 Fun Ways to Learn a Language Quickly

 learn a language

-The world is getting smaller every day and knowing multiple languages is more important than ever.
+The world is getting smaller every day, and knowing multiple languages is becoming more important than ever.
 It doesn’t just make traveling more enjoyable but as business becomes more global it opens up more opportunities.
 If you’re wondering what are some of the best languages for business, the answer might be as simple as; the language of the country you’re currently in.
-If you are into marketing, learning the language nuances is also important because sometimes translation mistakes can cost you heavy.
-The toughest part is of course learning the language but it can be fun!
+If you are into marketing, learning the language nuances is also important because sometimes translation mistakes can cost you a lot.
+The toughest part is, of course, learning the language, but it can be fun!
 Here are some ideas…

 Before you travel